 LOGO FILES ARE SHARED VIA DROPBOX

-Your logo’s files are made accessible via Dropbox.com; vector and rasterized, RGB (for web) and CMYK (for print), original and outlined versions.
+Your logo’s files are made accessible via Dropbox.com.
+Includes vector, rasterized, RGB (for web) and CMYK (for print) versions.

 Brand guidelines prescribes logo, layout, color, and typography guidelines for your organization’s marketing materials, ensuring consistency across all company collateral.
 It can be as simple as one page displaying fonts and colors for print and web, or a more detailed manual (applications for uniforms, vehicles, web).
 If your company has requested brand guidelines, a PDF file will be made accessible via Dropbox.